ctb/titus-blog/src/2018-can-bits-be-cpr.md

 —titus

 p.s.
 Thanks, as always, to Nadia Eghbal for her insight!
+And thanks to Josh Greenberg, once again, for pointing me at club goods!